Joseph Smith and Alcohol

 Did he drink after the Word of Wisdom was revealed?

 Yes.
 The Word of Wisdom was first revealed on February 27, 1833.[5]
-Joseph himself recorded sharing wine with fellow Church members multiple times after that date.[6]
+Joseph himself recorded drinking alcohol multiple times after that date.[6]

-At the time, the Word of Wisdom was viewed as more of a guideline than a strict code.[7]
-The language in Doctrine and Covenants 89 was that it came “not by commandment or constraint, but by revelation and the word of wisdom” (Doctrine and Covenants 89:2).
-However, Joseph did teach that willfully neglecting to follow the Word of Wisdom may disqualify members from holding leadership positions, and violation might lead to disciplinary action.[8]
+At the time, the Word of Wisdom was viewed by many saints as more of a guideline than a strict code.[7]
+The language of the text was that it came “not by commandment or constraint, but by revelation and the word of wisdom” (Doctrine and Covenants 89:2).[8]
+However, Joseph did teach that willfully neglecting to follow the Word of Wisdom may disqualify members from holding leadership positions, and violation might lead to disciplinary action.[9]

 Weren't early Mormon societies alcohol-free?

-No. Early Church communities were temperate[9] but not completely dry.
-Nauvoo, for example, had taverns and breweries.[10]
-The sale of liquor in the city was regulated but not prohibited.[11]
+No. Early Church communities were temperate,[10] but not completely dry.
+For example, Nauvoo had taverns and breweries.[11]
+The sale of liquor in the city was regulated but not prohibited.[12]

 Was Joseph a drunkard?